DMSAVentures/whale/README.md

 ## 🚀 Features

 - Upload a CSV file containing integers
-- Perform the following matrix operations:
+- Perform the following numeric matrix operations:
    - **Invert**: Transpose the matrix
    - **Sum**: Calculate the sum of all elements (with overflow detection)
    - **Multiply**: Calculate the product of all elements (with overflow detection)
+   - **Flatten**: Output a comma-separated list of all elements
+- Perform the following string matrix operations:
+  - **Invert**: Transpose the matrix
   - **Flatten**: Output a comma-separated list of all elements
 - Well-tested API with table-driven integration tests
 - Graceful handling of invalid or malformed input